 And as always, follow this and many other mega-talents on our website: TheThrillerZone.com and enjoy our show wherever you get your podcasts.

 If you're looking for a Website Developer & Host who offers exceptional service, security, and peace of mind, look no further than AuthorBytes.com.
 With industry leading technology, new & improved SEO for enhanced book discovery, blazing fast load times, plus 24-hour security, all built upon the legendary WordPress, this is the company to trust.
 If you're an author, a media personality, or a social influencer, you know the importance of a rock solid website.
 So, when you're ready to up your game with a website that takes your business to the next level, take from a guy who uses them too.
 Hire AuthorBytes.com where "Hope is not a strategy."
 Sign up today and get 3-months with a 1-year contract, with the CODE: "thethrillerzone."
 AuthorBytes is a proud sponsor of TheThrillerZone.com and DavidTempleBooks.com

-Thank you for listening to The Thriller Zone.
-If you enjoyed it, please consider leaving a "5-Star" review by CLICKING HERE to leave it on this website, or write a review wherever you get your podcasts.
+Thanks for listening to The Thriller Zone.
+If you enjoyed it, please consider leaving a 5-Star Review.
+CLICK HERE to leave it on this website, or wherever you get your podcasts.
 It helps more than you know! - David

 [00:00:00] David: Hello and welcome to the thriller zone.
 I'm your host David temple.
 Thank you so much for joining me on today's show, which I will tell you about our special guest in just a moment, but I want to start by saying thank you.
 Thank you.
 Thank you.
 Thank you.
 Thank you for helping make us one of the fastest growing podcast in America.